 How does a user acquire / access data?

-Two points of access: (1) click on the hyperlink shown at Online Distribution Info on DataOne’s OneMercury metadata page for TERN’s datasets, or (2) via TERN’ metadata catalogue, the TDDP to discover datasets held by TERN’s domain- specific portals across the different Facilities.
+Two points of access: (1) click on the hyperlink shown at Online Distribution Info on DataOne’s OneMercury metadata page for TERN’s datasets, or (2) via TERN’s metadata catalogue, the TDDP to discover datasets held by TERN’s domain- specific portals across the different Facilities.

 What user support services are available (both for depositing and accessing/using data)?